LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 in some manner.
 When the very center of your being is compromised,

-all the spokes which emanate from that point will be weak, and susceptible
+all the spokes which emanate from this point will be weak, and susceptible

-to breaking under any amount of strain.
-Core trauma impacts every
+to breaking under any amount of strain or pressure.
+Core trauma

-aspect of our existence, as it shapes self-worth, and influences
+impacts every aspect of our existence, as it shapes self-worth,

-how we think about and take care of ourselves, in personal and professional
+and influences how we think about and take care of ourselves, within

 core damaged child might ask his mom or dad, "do you love me?"